Bradford

 City Hall

-At the site of what was Bradford's police station for 100 years, the museum has a vast range of memorabilia from the city's policing history and guided tours of the original police station cells and a preserved Victorian court room.
+At the site of what was Bradford's police station for 100 years, this award-winning independent museum has a vast range of memorabilia from the city's policing history and guided tours of the original police station cells and a preserved Victorian court room.
+The museum opens on Fridays and Saturdays and for private tours.

 More information at the Bradford Police Museum website.